elunna/hackem/hackem_changelog.md

 #### Flame Mage

-- Remove gaining Cold res at level 13
+- Flame Mage can only be Lawful/Neutral
-- Flame mages now become vulnerable to cold at level 10.
+- Flame Mages no longer gain cold resistance at level 13.
+(Their quest artifact still provides it though)
+- Level 10: Gets "vulnerable to cold"
 - Cannot 2-weapon anymore
+- Starts with more fire based inventory:
-- Starts with 2 potions of oil, 1 frag grenades, scroll of fire
+  - potions of oil, fire bomb, scrolls of fire
-- Starts with a fireproof quarterstaff and fireproof robe.
+  -  fireproof quarterstaff and fireproof robe.
-- Start with Fire Bolt instead of Flame Sphere
-    (Fire Bolt is a Flame Mage exclusive spell)
+- Start with Fire Bolt instead of Flame Sphere (Fire Bolt is a Flame Mage exclusive spell)
 - Can only specialize in Matter, Attack, and Divination spells.

-- Flame Mage can only be Lawful/Neutral
-- [x] Flame mages now cast spells using Wisdom
+- Adjusted to cast spells using Wisdom, get spellcasting bonuses are calculated using wisdom.
 - Left out the dragon polyself ability.

 #### Ice Mage

 - Can only be Chaotic/Neutral
-- Removed gaining fire res at level 13
+- Ice Mages no longer gain fire resistance at level 13.
+(Their quest artifact does NOT grant fire res anymore)
-- Gains "Vulnerable to Fire" at level 10.
+- Level 10: Gains "Vulnerable to Fire"
 - Intrinsic Ice armor AC protection (Similar to Slash'EM Monk)
+  - This is quite powerful.
+  - Calculation is: ACBONUS = -((YOURLEVEL / 2) + 2)
+  - Like SlashEM, this bonus caps at -11
 - Can now reach expert in riding (Elsa can ride!)
+- Starts with more cold based inventory:
-- Ice Mage: Replaced their starting quarterstaff with a +2 stilletto
+  - Replaced their starting quarterstaff with a +2 stilletto
   - Starts with lenses or grappling hook.
   - Removed studded armor, replaced with robe.
   - Removed starting potions (they might freeze in the cold.)
+  - Starts with a Frost Horn instead of a wand of cold
 - Left out the dragon polyself ability.
 - Ice Mages can walk on ice without slipping.
 - Their multishot penalty doesn't apply to knives!
-- Starts with a Frost Horn instead of a wand of cold

 #### Ice and Flame details

-- cannot use anything that is decidedly the opposite's domain:
+- Each cannot use anything that is decidedly the opposite's domain:
 - Flame Mages cannot use Frost Brand/Deep Freeze
 - Flame mages cannot read cold based spellbooks.
 - Ice mages cannot use Fire Brand/Firewall.